Greg Lopez: Career

 Lopez served in the United States Air Force 1983 to 1987 as a weapon specialist at Holloman Air Force Base.
 In that role, he prepared airplanes for flight and left active service after sustaining significant hearing loss from airfield work.

 Mayor of Parker

-Lopez was originally elected Mayor of Parker at 27 years old in 1992 as a Democrat, but switched parties soon after in 1994.
-He served two terms.
+Lopez was elected Mayor of Parker at 27 years old in 1992 as a Democrat, but switched parties in 1994.
 As Mayor, Lopez was for managed development and growth.

 Small Business Administration

 Lopez was the Colorado director for the Small Business Administration in 2008.